Welcome to MongoDB's Issue Tracker

-- MongoDB Cloud Manager or MongoDB Atlas customers should create a ticket using the Support form when logged into your account.
+- MongoDB Cloud Manager or MongoDB Atlas customers should follow the Help link in Cloud Manager/ Atlas to create a ticket in the Support Portal.

 - Please note: MongoDB Support no longer utilizes JIRA.
 Tickets opened via JIRA will not alert the Support Team and will not trigger any SLA timers.

 I am not a customer.
 Where should I ask general product or support questions?